kanisterio/kanister/examples/etcd/etcd-in-cluster/README.md

 ## Prerequisites Details

-* Kubernetes 1.9+ with Beta APIs enabled, and you are not on managed Kubernets
+* Kubernetes 1.9+ with Beta APIs enabled, and you are not on managed Kubernetes
-* PV support on the underlying infrastructure.
+* PV support on the underlying infrastructure
 * Kanister version 0.32.0 with `profiles.cr.kanister.io` CRD installed

 # Integrating with Kanister